crytic/medusa/README.md

   - `timeout` refers to the number of seconds before the fuzzing campaign should be terminated.
 If a zero value is provided, the timeout will not be enforced.
 The timeout begins counting after compilation succeeds and the fuzzing campaign is starting.
   - `testLimit` refers to a threshold of the number of transactions to run before the fuzzing campaign should be terminated.
 Must be a non-negative number.
 If a zero value is provided, no transaction limit will be enforced.
   - `maxTxSequenceLength` defines the maximum number of transactions to generate in a single sequence that tries to violate property tests.
 For property tests which require many transactions to violate, this number should be set sufficiently high.
+  - `deployerAddress` defines the account address used to deploy contracts on startup, represented as a hex string.
+  - `senderAddresses` defines the account addresses used to send transactions to deployed contracts in the fuzzing campaign.
+  - `testing` defines the configuration for built-in test case providers which can be leveraged for fuzzing campaign.
+    - `stopOnFailedTest` defines whether the fuzzer should exit after detecting the first failed test, or continue fuzzing to find other results.
+    - `assertionTesting` describes configuration for assertion-based testing.
+      - `enabled` describes whether assertion testing should be enabled.
+      - `testViewMethods` describes whether pure/view functions should be tested for assertion failures.
+    - `propertyTesting` describes configuration for property-based testing.
+      - `enabled` describes whether property testing should be enabled.
       - `testPrefixes` defines the list of prefixes that medusa will use to determine whether a given function is a property test or not.
 For example, if `fuzz_` is a test prefix, then any function name in the form `fuzz_*` may be a property test.
-There must be _at least_ one default test prefix.
 Note that if you are using Echidna, you can add `echidna_` as a test prefix to quickly port over the property tests from it.
 - `compilation` defines parameters used to compile a given target to be fuzzed:
   - `platform` refers to the type of platform to be used to compile the underlying target.
   - `platformConfig` is a platform-dependent structure which offers parameters for compiling the underlying project.
 Target paths are relative to the directory containing the `medusa` project configuration file.